unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Fling_**.
 One Large or smaller object held or creature grappled by the kraken is thrown up to 60 feet in a random direction and knocked prone.
 If a thrown target strikes a solid surface, the target takes 3 (1d6) bludgeoning damage for every 10 feet it was thrown.
 If the target is thrown at another creature, that creature must succeed on a DC 18 Dexterity saving throw or take the same damage and be knocked prone.

-**_Lightning Storm_**.
-The kraken magically creates three bolts of lightning, each of which can strike a target the kraken can see within 120 feet of it.
+**_Shock Storm_**.
+The kraken creates three bolts of lightning, each of which can strike a target the kraken can see within 120 feet of it.
 A target must make a DC 23 Dexterity saving throw, taking 22 (4d10) lightning damage on a failed save, or half as much damage on a successful one.

 **Legendary Actions**